executors/executors/explanatory.md

 # Implementing Executors

 A programmer implements an executor by defining a type which satisfies the requirements of the executor interface.
-The simplest possible example may be an executor which always creates execution "inline":
+The simplest possible example is an executor which always creates execution "inline":

     struct inline_executor {